alekseikuzetsov/openweather/README.md

 ## Run

-In project directory.
+In project directory 'openweather'.
 Ensure the correct virtual environment.

-Run `python app.py` to activate the localhost.
+Run `python app/app.py` to activate API on the localhost.